 Also of interest is that Tempe has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Tempe in 2010 was $26,094, which is upper middle income relative to Arizona and the nation.
-This equates to an annual income of $104,376 for a family of four.
+The per capita income in Tempe in 2018 was $35,880, which is wealthy relative to Arizona, and upper middle income relative to the rest of the US.
+This equates to an annual income of $143,520 for a family of four.
 However, Tempe contains both very wealthy and poor people as well.

-Tempe is a very ethnically-diverse city.
+Tempe is an extremely ethnically-diverse city.
 The people who call Tempe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tempe residents report their race to be White, followed by Asian.
 Tempe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.23% of the city’s residents.
-Important ancestries of people in Tempe include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 23.10% of the city’s residents.
+Important ancestries of people in Tempe include German, English, Irish, Italian, and Polish.

 The most common language spoken in Tempe is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.